Projector

 For instance you can not add child

-relations via the parent as you might be used to do in a “normal” ActiveRecord application.
+relations via the parent, as you might be used to in a “normal” ActiveRecord application.

 parent = ParentRecord.new